-Even if the sexual violence occurred off campus, FSU's Victim Advocate Program can provide survivors with assistance.
+Even if the sexual misconduct occurred off campus, FSU's Victim Advocate Program can provide victims with assistance.
 If the person that harmed you off campus was a member of the FSU Community, you can still make a complaint to the University against the individual.
-Also, if the effects of sexual misconduct are interfering with your work or educational environmental on campus, the University will offer support and assistance.
+Also, if the effects of sexual misconduct are interfering with your work or educational environment on campus, the University will offer support and assistance.
+Whether the offense of sexual assault, domestic violence, dating violence, or stalking occurred on or off campus, FSU will provide the victim a written explanation of rights and options.